Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Ojahee: A strong, tough warrior race common among the Megaversal Legion.
 (LoaTI, p.
 46)

 Orc: Tough, strong, tribal warriors, hated by most everyone due to their lust for battle and conquest.
 (A&M, p.
-25 — but we use an adjusted version (see here).
+25 — but use (the revised version here instead).

 Psi-Ghost: Mutant humans with modest psi who can become intangible and translucent at will.
 (A&M, p.
-28)
+28 — but use (the revised version here instead).

 Psi-Stalker: Fast mutants who can detect the supernatural and must feed off it daily.
 (TLPG, p.
 65)